hayleyswick/CPSC-430-Bakery/README.md

  - The API's temporary testing user is an admin, and can be logged into using the username `admin` with the password `password`
  - If using the API instance running on my server, some testing data will be in place, allowing you to test all aspects of the user interface
+ - The iPhone UI is not implemented, due to lack of time.
+The program should be run on an iPad/iPad simulator only

 ## Setting up the API
  - First, import the provided SQL file `bakery.sql` into MySQL